Erebus and Terror - The Antarctic Expedition

 Terror saw war service in 1812 in the Crimea, but was then laid up until 1828.
 She was damaged near Lisbon and withdrawn from service after being repaired.

 In 1836 Terror sailed to Hudson Bay under the command of George Back with the intention of reaching Repulse Bay - which she never did.
 She almost didn't survive the winter, at one point being pushed some forty feet up a cliff before the ice subsided.
 Ten months after entering the pack Terror limped to Ireland where she was beached and repaired.

 Both ships were ketch rigged to reduce the amount of rigging that might interfere with a high-angled mortar shot.

 In preparation for the voyage to Antarctica, the admiralty dockyards doubled the thickness of the ships decks with a layer of waterproof cloth being sandwiched in between the old and new layers.
 The interiors of the two ships were braced fore and aft with oak beams to resist and absorb shock from ice.
 The hulls were scraped clean and double planked and finally the keels were sheathed in extra thick copper plate.
 Triple strength canvas was fitted for the sails.

-They ships had sail power only for the Antarctic expedition, but were fitted out with single screw propellers powered by 20hp engines for the Northwest Passage voyage.
+They ships had sail power only for the Antarctic expedition in 1839-43, but were fitted out with single screw propellers powered by 20hp engines for the Northwest Passage voyage by 1845.